grafana-oncallon-callalternatives

 Rootly is Slack-native incident management with strong workflow automation.
 On-call was introduced later and is offered as a separate product.
 If you need conditional logic, like routing SEV1s differently than SEV3s or auto-creating Jira tickets for specific services, Rootly's workflow builder is the most capable here.

 For OnCall migrants, Rootly is overkill if you just need on-call scheduling.
 It makes sense if you want to level up your incident response at the same time.
-They offer up to 50% off for startups under 100 employees.
+They offer startup programs and discounts.

 On-call and incident response together cost $40/user/month before discounts.
-No free tier.
+There is no permanent self-serve free tier; trial and startup programs are available.

-This works well if you are 50-500 engineers, want advanced automation, and qualify for the startup discount.
+This works well if you want advanced automation and qualify for the startup discount.

 Migration checklist